We’re creating more eco-conscious stores on a global scale from the design stage right through to construction and operations

 “Starbucks leads the retail sector when it comes to LEED certification around the world.”

-Mahesh Ramanujam, COO, U.S. Green Building Council
+Mahesh Ramanujam, CEO, U.S. Green Building Council